-Bio-Peptides are now available in many different forms of anti-ageing tonics, serums, day and night creams and also as nutritional supplements in the form of natural peptide complexes, allowing you to experience the benefits of these youth-retaining natural beauty complexes externally and internally.
+Bio-Peptides are now available in many different forms of anti-ageing tonics, serums, day and night creams and also as nutraceuticals and multivitamins that produce them like MSM & vitamin C, allowing you to experience the benefits of these youth-retaining natural beauty complexes externally and internally.
 But what actually are bio-active peptides and collagen peptides, and how do they affect your skin, tissue and overall health?

 Peptides are compounds of two or more amino acid molecules which are connected via peptide bonds.
 They have the same basic structure as proteins but tend to be shorter in length and so can be used to make different parts of cells and the body’s essential parts.
 Usually seen in advanced skin creams as dipeptides or tripeptides, these are essential for maintaining the glow of your skin and keeping wrinkles at bay, and the key lies in proteins.
 To fully understand the value of proteins to the skin, it’s important to know what they are capable of achieving.

 After water - the basis of life – proteins are the most abundant substance in the body and have the most effect on how the body works and its ability to heal.
 Approximately a third of protein is stored in muscle, a fifth within cartilage and bone, a tenth of it in the skin with the remaining protein distributed throughout the other parts of the body.
 Along with water, we are creatures of protein, and that in turn impacts on our health and how we age.